Meet Our Team

 Originally from Dallas, Megan moved out to Los Angeles to pursue her lifelong dream of becoming an Occupational Therapist.
 She graduated from the University of Southern California with both a Bachelors degree and a Masters degree in Occupational Therapy.
 After working for many years in various settings including a children’s hospital, early intervention clinic, and a specialty healthcare hospital, Megan wanted to moved back home to Dallas where she's been ever since.
 She loves working with children and their families and incorporating horses (hippotherapy) when she can.
 During her time at USC she gained experience volunteering at an orphanage in Tijuana, Mexico.
 Today, Megan specializes in pediatrics with evaluation and treatment of Sensory Processing Disorders, Pervasive Developmental Disorders, Autism Spectrum Disorder, physical disabilities and others.
 She continues to follow research, especially on Sensory Integration and pathology of movement disorders and applies evidence-based treatment in her practice.

 Shifra is a registered and licensed occupational therapist with a passion for helping each child reach their full potential.
 She has extensive experience treating the whole child using an approach that incorporates their physical, sensory, social, emotional and life skills.
 Specialized trainings include Floortime, Handwriting Without Tears and How Does Your Engine Run.

 Shifra is a wife and mother of five children which gives her plenty of opportunity to practice her clinical skills through real life experience!
-She enjoys being a part of the dynamic team of therapists at CLDC.
+She has a true heart for the little ones and also has extensive experience treating young children with a variety of disorders as well as older children and teens.
+She enjoys being a part of the dynamic team of SLPs and OTs at CLDC.